~ Dovercourt Bay Beach, Essex ~

 The "Daily Mail" Sand Competitions

 The older competitors took part, by making a beautiful pattern of shells and pebbles framing a message, which had to contain the words 'Daily Mail'.
-The prize was £2, a vast sum in those days.

 The winning pictures would appear on the back page of the paper in the Saturday edition of the Daily Mail.

 The older competitors took part, by making a beautiful pattern of shells and pebbles framing a message, which had to contain the words 'Daily Mail'.
-The prize was £2, a vast sum in those days.

 The winning pictures would appear on the back page of the paper in the Saturday edition of the Daily Mail.